Abstract

 The observed heterogeneity between neurons of the same type is expected, given that their transduction sites were distributed widely within the fingertip skin and they are sensitive to the local stresses and strains at their transduction site, rather than the global deformation of the fingertip (Birznieks et al., 2001; Saal et al., 2009) Thus, the viscoelastic memory of the preceding loading would have modulated the pattern of strain changes in the fingertip differently depending on where their receptor organs are situated in the fingertip.

 We also observed some differences between neuron types regarding how variation in the preceding force direction affected their signaling during the current loading.
 The impact of stimulation history during the force protraction phase was more pronounced in FA-1 and SA-1, compared to SA-2 neurons.
 It is possible that the neurons’ response properties accounted for this difference: type I neurons are primarily sensitive to deformation of the fingerprint ridges (Sukumar et al., 2022; Jarocka et al., 2021), while SA-2 neurons primarily signal tension states in deeper dermal and subdermal tissues (Knibestöl, 1975; Birznieks et al., 2009; Johansson, 1978; Chambers et al., 1972).
 The fingertip deformation changes during the loadings can be seen as twofold.
-First, the tangential force component of the contactor caused bulk deformation changes of the fingertip that depended on the force direction.
-This is because the friction between the stimulation surface and the skin was high enough to prevent the contactor from sliding over the fingertip.
+First, the force applied by the contactor induced bulk deformation changes of the fingertip that depended on the force direction.
+As pressure increases in the pulp, the pulp tissue bulges at the end and sides of the fingertip.
+Simultaneously, the tangential force component amplifies the bulging in the direction of the force while stretching the skin on the opposite side.
+This effect is attributed to the fact that the friction between the stimulation surface and the skin was high enough to prevent it from sliding over the fingertip.
 Bulk deformation changes are closely linked to widespread alterations in stress and strain distribution in deeper tissues, making the SA-2 neuron population the preferred signaling source for such changes.
 For example, it has been demonstrated that experimentally induced compliance changes of the finger pulp using venous occlusion readily influenced activity of SA-2, but not SA-1 neurons (Hudson et al., 2015).
 However, concurrent with the bulk deformation changes, the fingertip skin would undergo direction dependent surface deformations changes involving planar tensile strain changes and partial slippage peripherally within the contact surface (Delhaye et al., 2014, 2016; Willemet et al., 2021).
 Changes in planar tensile strain per se might excite neurons of either type, given that even neurons terminating outside the contact area can respond to fingertip loadings (Bisley et al., 2000; Birznieks et al., 2001).
 However, partial slippages occurring during fingertip loadings, where some parts of the fingertip-object interface slip while others remain stuck, excite SA-1 and especially FA-1 neurons most intensely (Johansson and Westling, 1987; Srinivasan et al., 1990; Khamis et al., 2014; Delhaye et al., 2021).
 A substantial part of the sensitivity of FA-1 and SA-1 neurons to stimulation history could therefore be attributed to the preceding force direction affecting the location and timing of partial slips.
 That is, due to the viscoelastic memory of the fingertip, previous loadings in different directions could result in different patterns of planar tensile stress changes under a given loading condition, which would affect how and where the local partial slips occur.
 The responsiveness of type I neurons to partial slippage might also explain their apparently higher sensitivity to stimulation history compared to SA-2s.
 In sum, we believe that both bulk and superficial deformation changes play a role in the activation of the tactile neurons during the fingertip loadings.

 That SA-2 neurons signaled the viscoelastic state of the fingertip in periods between loadings is consistent with previous ideas that SA-2 neurons continuously measure stresses in collagen fiber strands that run within and between dermal and subdermal tissues (Vallbo and Johansson, 1984; Chambers et al., 1972; Birznieks et al., 2009).
 Indeed, their relatively low dynamic sensitivity to externally applied loads and the well sustained response to maintained loadings suggest that SA-2 neurons are tailored to encode slow viscoelastic and quasistatic events occurring in dermal and subdermal tissues (Westling and Johansson, 1987; Birznieks et al., 2001, 2009).
 Furthermore, even in the absence of externally applied stimulation, they can exhibit ongoing impulsive activity, which suggests they are capable of monitoring inherent mechanical tension patterns in dermal and subdermal tissues in the skin in the unloaded state (Knibestöl, 1975; Johansson, 1978).
 In particular, changes in the tension patterns via finger and hand movement without external stimulation can also modulate this activity.
 We believe that by constantly transmitting information related to tissues’ viscoelastic state, SA-2 neurons could help keep the brain updated about the current mechanical state of body parts.
 In agreement with this view, peripheral nerve blocks affect the perceived image of body parts such as the arm and fingers (Inui et al., 2011; Walsh et al., 2015; Melzack and Bromage, 1973).
 Likewise, although sensations elicited by electrical stimulation of single SA-2 neurons innervating the hand have been elusive (Kunesch et al., 1995; Ochoa and Torebjörk, 1983), a recent study indicates that they can give rise to distinct sensations that include the experience of diffuse skin deformation (Watkins et al., 2022).
 By continuously informing about viscoelastic state of the fingertips, SA-2 neurons could help the brain in computing accurate motor commands for interactions with objects in manipulation and haptic tasks by updating reference frames for interpreting information signaled by type I neurons.